Stand up for facts and support PolitiFact.

 Applicants must be of "good moral character," have not committed a felony, have not persecuted someone based on race, religion or nationality, engaged in voter or marriage fraud and must submit to a background check and physical exam, among other hurdles.
 After three more years, the permanent resident is eligible to become a naturalized citizen.

-PolitiFact teams in Washington, Florida and Texas checked out three claims from opponents of the measure.
+PolitiFact and its partners at PolitiFact Florida and PolitiFact Texas checked out three claims from opponents of the DREAM Act.

-PolitiFact Texas looked into Poe's claim that "after you complete two years of post high school education or two years of military service you are eligible for citizenship.
+PolitiFact Texas looked into a claim from U.S. Rep. Ted Poe, R-Texas, that "After you complete two years of post high school education or two years of military service you are eligible for citizenship.
 Once a citizen, this paves the way to bring the rest of their extended family to the United States."
 We found that Poe's summary of the bill skips over many other stipulations that an undocumented resident must satisfy before becoming a citizen.
 The proposed process would not be rapid, nor would the outcome be assured.
 And while someone who ultimately achieves citizenship could sponsor some family members to move here (parents, children, grandchildren, spouses, siblings, nieces and nephews, if they're minors), it doesn't mean they could bring in all the rest of their extended family (grandparents, aunts, uncles, cousins and in-laws).
 We rate Poe's statement as Barely True.

 And PolitiFact Florida examined a claim from U.S. Rep. Vern Buchanan, R-Fla., who supported his opposition to the DREAM Act by citing a study from a anti-illegal immigration group, which concluded that illegal immigration costs Florida taxpayers nearly $4 billion a year.
 But the report, prepared by the Federation for American Immigration Reform, relies on numerous estimates and is too suspect to consider credible.
 In fact, the nonpartisan Congressional Budget Office warned specifically against trying to put dollar figures on the costs associated with illegal immigrants because of the large number of unknown variables -- including exactly how many illegal immigrants reside in Florida.
 We rated Buchanan's claim False.

-Click on the links to see our full reports on each claim.
+Click on the links to see the fuller report on each claim.